jiricekcz/fef-specification/configuration/Configuration.md

 The binary encoding of configuration keys is as follows:
 1. A [variable length enum](/binary_types/Variable%20Length%20Enum.md) describing the configuration *identifier*.
 2. Value of the configuration key as described in the configuration key's documentation.

+## Binary encoding of a configuration

+A whole set of configurations are encoded as a single [variable length enum](/binary_types/Variable%20Length%20Enum.md) describing the number of configurations, followed by the binary [encoding of each configuration key-value pair](#binary-encoding-of-configuration-keys).

 ## Configuration Table